All Episodes

 And that's what AP has done today.

-In the last week, however, an associated press GFK poll found support for Obama's health care overhaul at a new low, while a Washington Post ABC news poll showed it at a new high.
+In the last week, however, an Associated Press GFK poll found support for Obama's health care overhaul at a new low, while a Washington Post, ABC news poll showed it had a new high.

 The seemingly contradictory findings stem more from question wording and timing than from either poll doing something wrong or even misrepresenting public opinion.